I healed myself. Now it’s my mission to help others heal themselves.

 Today I help guide people through their own body of evidence to find the root cause of their pain or discomfort so they can get the relief they seek and enjoy moving again.
 It is rewarding, transformative work.
 I love what I do.
 I love cracking the code, solving mysterious pain puzzles and helping my clients find relief.
 I love that a single session can change the way my client walks through life from that day forward.
 And that I’ve empowered them to heal themselves by facilitating a meaningful relationship to their own body.

-Tara has now been trained in Neurokinetic Therapy, Functional Movement Systems FMS Level 1 and Level 2, and is also CPTN certified Personal Trainer; she studies assessment and anatomy with the anatomist and world-renowned rehabilitative chiropractor, Kathy Dooley.
-She is also Yoga Alliance registered yoga teacher E-RYT 500.
-She has studied with Master Yoga teachers Rod Stryker, Judith Lasater, Nikki Doane, Leslie Kaminoff and Jill Miller.
+Tara is a Level 3 Master in Neurokinetic Therapy, has studied with Functional Movement Systems FMS Level 1 and Level 2, and is also CPTN certified Personal Trainer; her mentor is the world-renowned anatomist and rehabilitative chiropractor, Kathy Dooley.
+She is a movement and yoga teacher and has studied with Master Yoga teachers Rod Stryker, Judith Lasater, Nikki Doane, Leslie Kaminoff and Jill Miller.
 She is a trained Thai Massage Therapist through Lotus Palm, she is a certified Yoga Tune Up® instructor.
 She teaches regular weekly group classes at Movati Waterloo, and is part of the Elite Psychiatric Services team as a lifestyle champion, offering holistic mental health care.
 While she has taught across Canada internationally, she has now lived in Kitchener-Waterloo with her family since 2010.
-To read more about working individually with Tara read the testimonials of her students; link here to make an appointment, book a package of individual sessions or get information on rates.
+To read more about working individually with Tara read the testimonials of her students.

 In order to offer her students and clients the highest standard of therapy, Tara continuously engages in continuing education, professional consultation, and self-directed study.
-For more information on Tara’s training, credentials and influences click here.
 She is influenced by the work of Norman Doidge, MD, Kathy Dooley, Tom Myers Anatomy Trains, Gil Headly’s Integral Anatomy, Gard Ward’s Anatomy in Motion, Ido Portal, Dr. Andreo Spina’s Functional Range Conditioning®, and Katy Bowman’s Nutritious Movement.